Draft Electricity network codes and guidelines (Markets and trading) (Amendment) (EU Exit) Regulations 2019

 I can tell from the hon.
 Gentleman’s face that he does not think that that is acceptable.
 As I think he already knows, the process of triaging preparation for no deal has been very focused on the things we absolutely must do so as not to face a massive threat on day one, while there are other things that, although they might pose a legal question that might have to be addressed later, we can safely assume can be done.

 The hon.
 Gentleman referenced good will, and in the absence of a legislative branch of Government in Northern Ireland, I pay tribute to the Northern Ireland Office and its civil servants, and indeed to the devolved Administrations, which have been incredibly helpful in working on this good-will basis.
-It is in nobody’s interest for a well-functioning single energy market or internal energy market to suddenly fail, and I think everyone is appraised of those risks.
+It is in nobody’s interests for a well-functioning single energy market or internal energy market to suddenly fail, and I think everyone is appraised of those risks.

 The hon.
 Gentleman’s second point was on REMIT and why we are essentially having only a partial transfer.
 That is because Ofgem and the other utility regulators are confident that that is what they need to ensure appropriate scrutiny and appropriate levels of market information, and that there will not be a decrease in effectiveness on day one or during the period in which they will bring forward alternative arrangements.